Tuesday, April 25, 2017

 It’s been a long morning and Sue is walking to the cafeteria.
 Her eyes glance over all the choices on the menu.
 She picks up her tray, a Styrofoam compartmentalized plate which she actually enjoys.
 After all, the peas cannot touch my mashed potatoes!

 She can smell the garlic potatoes and the vapors from the sweet carrots make her mouth water.
-She is going a little light on her lunch so she chooses the roasted lemon pepper chicken.
-Add some peas and she is just about done.
-She realizes that a little piece of cornbread never hurt anyone, so on her plate it goes.
+She is about to get her lunch.
+She chooses the roasted lemon pepper chicken.
+Add some peas, and she is just about done.
+She realizes that a little piece of cornbread never hurt anyone.
+That is also added to her plate.

 Her plate looks so good and colorful.
-She can’t wait to sit and begin to enjoy this feast.
+She can’t wait to sit and enjoy this feast.

-People are moving back and forth, everyone ready for their lunch likewise making choices and piling food on their plates.
+People are moving back and forth, and everyone is ready for lunch.
+Making choices and piling food on their plates.

-As she begins to walk back to her office from the cafeteria she greets those that are passing by.
+As she begins to walk back to her office, she greets those who are passing by.

 She bumps into Sally.
 Sally just started working there, a college friend from years back.
-As she goes to greet her, her hand slips, and her lunch tips over and lands on the floor.
+As she goes to greet her, her hand slips, and her lunch tips over on the floor.

 Life is hard.
 We have so many choices and decisions throughout the day; it’s difficult to hear the birds singing.
 If we are tired and worn out, the birds actually sound annoying.
 What a shame!